STRIDES/AzureDataSharePipeline/01 Create Resources/readme.md

 ## Steps to create resources in Azure

-Download the files and save to a local folder.
+Step 1 - Download the files and save to a local folder.

 	 1. A numbered list
               1. A nested numbered list